radical-cybertools/radical.entk/doc/examples/poe/pipeline_of_ensembles.rst

         cores=16,
         walltime=30,
         username=None,  # add your username here
-        allocation=None # add your allocation or project id here if required )
+        project=None # add your allocation or project id here if required )

 .. _example_source_pipeline_of_ensembles: